wilfredinni/javascript-cheatsheet/docs/cheatsheet/control-flow.md

 }
 ```

-In this example, because `a` is not greater than 5, the first block of code is not executed.
+Because `a` is not greater than 5, the first block of code is not executed.
 However, because `a` is indeed equal to 5, the message 'a is equal to 5' will be printed to the console.

+### else

-3. **else**: This is used to specify a block of code to be executed if all previous conditions are false.
+This is used to specify a block of code to be executed if all previous conditions are false.

 ```javascript
 let a = 4;